martin-ueding/vigilant-crypto-snatch/docs/installation.md

 sudo python3 -m pip install 'vigilant-crypto-snatch[evaluation]'
 ```

-If you don't want to install it system-wide, you can instead use `python3 -p pip install --user vigilant`.
+If you don't want to install it system-wide, you can instead use `python3 -p pip install --user vigilant-crypto-snatch`.
 In that case you have to make sure that `~/.local/bin` is part of your `PATH` environment variable.

 Once you are done with the installation, go over to the [configuration](configuration/general.md).